agenticpartner/nemostudiodesktop/README.md

-# Nemo Studio Desktop (Alpha) for NVIDIA DGX Spark
+# Nemo Studio Desktop (NSD) for NVIDIA DGX Spark

-**Note: this preliminary version is designed to be installed on a macOS client computer, not directly on a DGX Spark device.**
+**Note Alpha version: this preliminary version is designed to be installed on a macOS client computer, not directly on a DGX Spark device.**

 Many non-technical users are eager to get hands-on experience with state-of-the-art hardware like the NVIDIA DGX Spark, but often struggle to follow tutorials or Jupyter notebook examples.
 This becomes even more challenging when dealing with end-to-end workflows such as those supported by NVIDIA NeMo.